Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Bay View and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Bay View and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standards that apply or will apply to your rental home.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes